FlyingFathead/youwhisper-cli/README.md

 1. `executable`:

     - This specifies the transcription tool to be used.
-    - In this example, `whisperx` is set as the executable, meaning `youwhisper` will use WhisperX for transcription.
+    - In this example, `whisperx` is set as the executable, meaning `youwhisper-cli` will use WhisperX for transcription.
     - If you have `openai-whisper` installed instead you can replace `whisperx` with `whisper` or the path to the `openai-whisper` executable.

 2. `model`: